 As the crisis unfolded in 2007/2008, the asset backed securities market came under substantial criticism as some securitised products played a major role in the financial difficulties.
 Badly underwritten products, opaque structures and over-leveraged issuance performed very badly and weakened the world financial system.
 Yet the vast majority of European securitisations came through the crisis unscathed.
-They have, in fact, demonstrated incredible credit resilience in the face of the severe economic stresses of the last decade.
-They are the proof that simple, transparent and quality securitisations are a healthy and robust part of finance.
+They were the proof that simple, transparent and quality securitisations are a healthy and robust part of finance.

 Today, most public bodies, regulatory authorities and policy makers have come to recognise the crucial importance to the future health and resilience of the European economy of a strong yet safe securitisation market.